simeononsecurity/simeononsecurity.ch/content/articles/how-to-form-your-own-personal-threat-model-safeguard-online-security/index.en.md

 ## Step 4: Identify Attack Vectors

-To **form your own Personal Threat Model**, it is crucial to identify the **attack vectors** that potential threat actors may exploit to compromise your assets.
+To **form your own Personal Threat Model**, you need to identify the **attack vectors** that potential threat actors may exploit to compromise your assets.
 By understanding these methods or paths, you can focus on implementing specific security measures to mitigate the risks.
 Here are some common attack vectors to consider:

 - **Phishing**: Phishing is a prevalent attack vector where attackers send deceptive emails or messages that appear to be from trusted sources.
 These messages often contain malicious links or attachments and aim to **trick individuals into revealing sensitive information** such as passwords or credit card details.
 For example, an attacker may send an email pretending to be from a well-known financial institution, requesting the recipient to update their account information by clicking on a link.
 Awareness and caution are essential in **detecting and avoiding phishing attempts**.